cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ```
 cat /dev/simple_character_device
 ```
 - To partially test `llseek` functionality you may use the `tail` system utility.
 In particular, you may look at `test.py` to see other test cases that will be used to test your code.
-To thoroughly test \texttt{llseek()} you will need to write your own test program in C by modifying the `seek` lab.
+To thoroughly test `llseek` you will need to write your own test program in C by modifying the `seek` lab.
 Remember, our character device is a <i>file</i>, so we can use familiar file I/O operations (e.g., `fopen`, `fclose`, `fseek`, etc..) for creating our test program.
 You are free to consult your notes or online tutorials about file I/O in C.

 ## Submission Instructions